 Marriage with toddlers is challenging.
-Learn tips to improve your relationship from wives who get it + grab a Top 5 Loving Actions For Marriage list (free)
+Learn tips to improve your relationship from wives who get it + get a free worksheet to plan a simple at-home date night!

 We hope you enjoy the products we recommend!
 This post may contain affiliate links.
 That means we get a portion of the commission if you click through and make a purchase, but you don’t pay a cent more.
 Thank you for supporting our small business as we strive to help you rock mom life!

 Sometimes, after the kids go down, I can barely get across the family room to sit by my husband on the couch.

 I make my way, tripping over the stuffed animals, blankets, and painful-to-step-on-toys that litter the room after their most recent fort-building escapades.
 Usually, that sends me into a frenzy of picking up piles of paw patrol pups and kicking myself for not making the kids clean up before bedtime.

 By the way- if you want some at-home date ideas and a date planning worksheet, you can grab one here:

 It’s Easy To Lose Intimacy In Your Marriage After Kids Enter The Picture

 Today I’m sharing some of my best advice with you about how to have a strong marriage when you have toddlers in the house.
 I’ve also invited a few other blogger friends to share a tidbit of wisdom from their experience as wives and moms.